 I knew the facts.
 In fact, he’s an old friend, Shahak.
 So I wrote a letter to the Globe, explaining it wasn’t true.
 In fact, the government did try to get rid of him.
 They called on their membership to flood the meeting of this small human rights group and vote him out.
 But they brought it to the courts, and the courts said, yeah, we’d like to get rid of this human rights group, but find a way to do it that’s not so blatantly illegal.
 So I sort of wrote that.

-But Dershowitz thought he could brazen it out — you know, Harvard law professor — so he wrote another letter saying Shahak’s lying, I’m lying, and he challenged me to quote from this early court decision.
+But Dershowitz thought he could brazen it out—you know, Harvard law professor—so he wrote another letter saying Shahak’s lying, I’m lying, and he challenged me to quote from the Israeli court decision.
 It never occurred to him for a minute that I’d actually have the transcript.
 But I did.
-So I wrote another letter in which I quoted from the court decision, demonstrating that — as polite, but that Dershowitz is a liar, he’s even falsifying Israeli court decisions, he’s a supporter of atrocities, and he even is a passionate opponent of civil rights.
-And this is like the Russian government destroying an Amnesty International chapter by flooding it with Communist Party members to vote out the membership.
+So I wrote another letter in which I quoted from the court decision, demonstrating that—I was polite, but that Dershowitz is a liar, he’s even falsifying Israeli court decisions, he’s a supporter of atrocities, and he even is a passionate opponent of civil rights.
+I mean, this is like the Russian government destroying an Amnesty International chapter by flooding it with Communist Party members to vote out the membership.

 Well, he went berserk, and ever since then I have been one of his targets.
 In fact, anyone who exposes him as what he is is going to be subjected to this technique, because he knows he can’t respond, so must return to vilification.

 And in the case of Norman Finkelstein, he sort of went off into outer space.
 But it’s an outrageous case.
 And the fact that it’s even being debated is outrageous.
 Just read his letters of recommendation from literally the leading figures in the many fields in which he works, most respected people.